 What happens during the intervention?

-What is the best technique in Turkey and Istanbul?
+What is the best technique in Turkey & Istanbul?

 Are there any risks?

 Intraocular lens implant does not lead to any side effects in Turkey and Istanbul.
 Thanks to the flexibility of this type of lens, the surgery is minimally invasive.
-However, as with any surgical treatment, some aspects must be taken into account.
-Although they are an external element to the body, intraocular lenses are made of a material that does not cause body rejection or discomfort to patients.
+However, as with any surgical treatment, some complications must be considered.
+Although they are synthetic components, the substance that the IOL are made of does not cause any discomfort to patients.

 Surgical site infections are the possible risks of any type of surgery.
-For this reason, it is very important to find an accredited clinic or hospital that is equipped with appliances in perfect conditions and where ophthalmologists with a great experience in refractive surgery work.
+For this reason, it is important to find an accredited clinic or hospital that is equipped with appliances in perfect conditions.
+Our partner hospitals and clinics have many ophthalmologists and doctors with a great experience in refractive surgery work.

-In addition to concerns about risks and contraindications, many patients are concerned about prices.
-We invite you to check out our prices for the intraocular lens implant to get an idea about the cost of the surgery to correct only myopia or more defects at the same time.
+In addition to concerns about risks and contraindications, many patients have concerns about prices.
+We invite you to check out our prices for the intraocular lens implant.
+Get an idea about the cost of the surgery to correct only myopia or more defects at the same time.

-About 95% of the myopic patients who underwent surgery acquired at least 5/10 vision, which allows them to drive without eyeglasses, if there is no other refractive defect.
-We put at your disposal all our passion and experience in safe and officially recognized clinics and hospitals in Bursa, Istanbul, Izmir, Ankara, and Antalya.
+About 95% of the myopic patients who underwent surgery acquired at least 5/10 vision, which allows them to drive without eyeglasses.
+We put at your disposal all our experience with recognized doctors, clinics and hospitals in Bursa, Istanbul, Izmir, Ankara, and Antalya.

 The intraocular implant is a lens made of plexiglass, silicone or hydrogel, and that is placed inside the eye to better converge the light rays.
 This intervention aims to correct intense visual defects or to treat cataract disease.